ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 =========================================================================DIV80==
 NOTES

-*   CHECK_FILES feature: file path capitalization in the database and in the file system path name is ignored.
+*   CHECK_FILES feature: folder path and file name capitalization in the database and in the file system path name must match for the file to be found by this utility.
+They do not need to match for RM to find the file.
+This behavior can be reversed by the setting the option CASE_INSENSITIVE to "on".

 *   UNREF_FILES
     This option is designed so that your goal should be to produce a report